 Former Securities America, Inc. Broker Hector Sentenced to 13 Years in Prison for Ponzi Scheme

-In July 2019, former Securities America, Inc. broker Hector May (CRD# 323779) was sentenced to 13 years in prison.
+In July 2019, former Securities America, Inc. broker May was sentenced to 13 years in prison.
 May was also ordered to pay $8.4 million in restitution.

 May is accused of stealing $11.5 million from more than 15 investors in a Ponzi scheme.
 It is alleged that May induced investors to turn over money from their securities accounts under the false pretense that he would use the money to purchase bonds and other investments on their behalf.
 Instead, he used the money for personal and business expenses and to pay back other investors.

 May was registered with Securities America, Inc. in New City, New York from 1998 to 2018 and with Securities America, Inc. from 1994 to 1998, when he was terminated regarding, “Misappropriation of client assets.”
-May worked from a remote location for Securities America, Inc. Since 1982, May was also president of Executive Compensation Planners Inc., a registered investment adviser and financial planning firm located in New City, New York.
+May worked from a remote location for Securities America, Inc. May was also president of Executive Compensation Planners Inc., a registered investment adviser and financial planning firm located in New City, New York, since 1982.

 In March 2018, the U.S. Department of Justice opened an investigation into May regarding, “The U.S. Department of Justice is conducting an official criminal investigation of a suspected felony.”